Colored Markov polycategories and diagrammatic differentiation: Co-indexed colored Markov polycategories

-in $\PC_{t'}$ obtained by applying $\alpha_{!,s}$ to every object and vertex kernel of $D$, while preserving the interface witnesses as required by Definition~\ref{def:cmp_functor}.
+If $D$ is a finite acyclic CKSC diagram in $\PC_t$, its state pushforward along $\alpha$ is the finite acyclic CKSC diagram $\alpha_{!,s}D$ in $\PC_{t'}$ obtained by applying $\alpha_{!,s}$ to every object and vertex kernel of $D$, while preserving the interface color morphisms as required by Definition~\ref{def:cmp_functor}.
 The ordered external input and output profiles of $\alpha_{!,s}D$ are the images of the ordered external profiles of $D$.